Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Preliminaries

 A \emph{(linear) layout} $\sigma$ (also known as a `linear ordering', `linear arrangement', `numbering', or `labelling') of a graph $G$ is a total ordering of its vertex set.
 This ordering can be represented by a directed path on $V(G)$.
 A \emph{tree layout} $\Gamma$ (also known as an `agreeing tree') of a graph $G$ is a partial ordering of its vertex set with a unique largest element, and the constraint that for all $uv \in E(G)$, the vertices $u$ and $v$ must be comparable in $\Gamma$ (i.e. $u <_\Gamma v$ or $v <_\Gamma u$).
 It is represented by a rooted directed tree on $V(G)$, where the root corresponds to this largest element.
 Due to the constraint, edges of the graph are not allowed to `cross' different branches of the tree layout.

 A linear layout $\sigma$ (resp. tree layout $\Gamma$) of a DAG $G$ is \emph{$G$-respecting} if $u <_G v$ implies $u <_\sigma v$ (resp. $u <_\Gamma v$) for all $u,v \in V(G)$.
-A $G$-respecting linear layout (resp. tree layout) of $G$ is called an \emph{extension} (resp. \emph{tree extension}) of $G$.
+A $G$-respecting linear layout (resp. tree layout) of $G$ is called an \emph{extension} (resp. \emph{tree extension}) of~$G$.
 Consequently, all arcs of a DAG point in the same direction when drawn in a (tree) extension.
 For an extension, the arcs point backwards (i.e. towards the first element of the ordering), while in a tree extension, the arcs point away from the root. \cref{fig:layout_example} serves as a visualization of the above concepts.
 As a convention, we will always draw (tree) extensions as presented in this figure.
 To avoid confusion, \cref{subfig:layout:notree} shows a graph $H$ that may mistakenly be interpreted as a tree extension.

 We will now cover some notation, partially adopted from \cite{Berry2022b}, on the above notions.
 Throughout this paper, we will exclusively reserve the Greek letters $\sigma$ and $\pi$ for extensions, and the Greek capital letters $\Gamma$ and $\Omega$ for tree extensions.
-For a weakly connected DAG $G$ and $U \subseteq V(G)$, we use $\Pi[U]$ to denote the set of extensions of $G[U]$.
-Thus, $\Pi[V(G)]$ is the set of all extensions of $G$.
-Similarly, we use $\mathcal{T} [U]$ to denote the set of tree extensions of $G[U]$.
-If $G$ is undirected, we instead mean the sets of linear layouts (resp. tree layouts).
+For a weakly connected DAG $G$ (resp. a connected undirected graph~$G$) and $U \subseteq V(G)$, we use $\Pi[U]$ to denote the set of extensions (resp. linear layouts) of $G[U]$.
+Thus, $\Pi[V(G)]$ is the set of all extensions (resp. linear layouts) of $G$.
+Similarly, we use $\mathcal{T} [U]$ to denote the set of tree extensions (resp. tree layouts) of $G[U]$.